ThomasVDD/SmartSupply/README.md

 This project would never have been possible without the help of some people, so a shootout seems appropriate.

-First of all, a huge thanks to Johan Pattyn for producing the prototypes of this project.
+ * This project is based on EEVBLOG's uSupply project and his Rev C schematic.
+So a special thanks to David L. Jones for releasing his schematics under an open source license and sharing all his knowledge.
-Also Cedric Busschots and Hans Ingelberts deserve credit for the help with troubleshooting.
+ * A huge thanks to Johan Pattyn for producing the prototypes of this project.
-And of course, a special thanks to David L. Jones for releasing his schematics under an open source license and sharing all his knowledge.
+ * Also Cedric Busschots and Hans Ingelberts deserve credit for the help with troubleshooting.